hardikdiyora/share_code/README.md

-## UI Tests Automation
+## Tests Automation

-#### This framework is for providing the automated tests for UI.
+#### This framework is for providing the automated tests for API as well as UI.

 #### Technologies :
-    - WebDriverIO as base layer
     - Node as JavaScript runner
     - BabelJS as JS compiler
     - Mocha as test runner
+    - supertest for api tests layer
+    - WebDriverIO for ui tests layer
     - Chai as assertion library

 #### Pre-requisite :